iDoka/awesome-automotive-can-id/README.md

 1. Please follow [this](https://github.com/iDoka/awesome-automotive-can-id) root-repo for lastest updates.
 2. Also might be useful [this curated list](https://github.com/iDoka/awesome-canbus) of awesome tools and resources for CAN bus reverse engineering with lightly specializing in automotive embedded controller software and communication understanding.
+3. The another [awesome list](https://github.com/iDoka/awesome-linbus) of tools and resources for LIN bus reverse engineering, LIN hardware development and debugging also might be useful.

 <!--